joshrotenberg/md-clj/README.md

 > and service-oriented request-reply processing.
 It originated from the
 > Majordomo pattern defined in Chapter 4 of the Guide.

+"the Guide" here refers to the insanely complete and useful guide to 0MQ: http://zguide.zeromq.org/

-This is a thin Clojure wrapper around the Java implementation.
+This is a Clojure wrapper around the Java implementation.
 I started a pure Clojure implementation, but this works right now.

 ## Usage